timshik/DeepLearning-vision/README.md

 # DeepLearniong-vision
-classifying cars cats and tracks with unbalanced data
+classifying pictures of cars cats and trucks with unbalanced data. workflow + explenation of results (labratory report) in the answers.pdf file